-Routine SRS operations release controlled amounts of radioactive materials to the environment through air and water.
-These releases could expose people offsite to radiation.
-To confirm that this exposure is below public dose limits, SRS calculates annual dose estimates using environmental monitoring and surveillance data, combined with relevant Site-specific data (such as weather conditions, population characteristics, and river flow).
-SRS also confirms that the potential doses to plants and animals (biota) living onsite remain below the DOE biota dose limits.
-This chapter explains radiation doses, describes how SRS calculates doses, and presents the estimated doses from SRS activities for 2022.
-Radiological Impact of 2022 Operations at the Savannah River Site (Stagich, Dixon, and Peyton 2023) details SRS dose calculation methods and results.
+Routine Savannah River Site (SRS) operations release controlled amounts of radioactive materials to the environment through air and water.
+These releases could expose offsite individuals to radiation.
+To confirm that this potential exposure is below public dose limits, SRS calculates annual dose estimates using environmental monitoring and surveillance data, combined with relevant Site-specific data (such as weather conditions, population characteristics, and river flow).
+SRS also confirms that the potential doses to plants and animals (biota) living onsite remain below the U.S. Department of Energy (DOE) biota dose limits.
+This chapter explains radiation doses, describes how SRS calculates doses, and presents the estimated doses from SRS activities for 2023.

 SRS used the data from the monitoring programs described in Chapter 5, Radiological Environmental Monitoring Program, to calculate the potential doses to the public.
+Radiological Impact of 2023 Operations at the Savannah River Site (Stagich, Dixon, and Peyton 2024) details SRS dose calculation methods and results.